"Bullets are like waves, they only rearrange the sand.

 Henry pointed to the bra-less t-shirted girl.
 "What about her hair?
 There's nothing trendy about it.
 It's your classic long, beautiful hair."

 "Classic?", Grace asked, growing incensed.
 "What's classic about uncontrolled hair falling where it will, getting in your eyes, blinding you?
 Bosoms, unfettered . . ."
 She paused briefly and jotted down a quick haiku:

 She was that good.
 Then, with hardly a beat missed, she continued her thought.
 "It's the end of Western Civilization is what it is.
 Classic is a term used much too liberally these days with absolutely no regard for its original bearing.
 You want classic?
 Look at nature.
-Nature's filled with classic form, and if you took the time to study it you'd find nature is symetric.
+Nature's filled with classic forms, and if you took the time to study it you'd find nature is symmetric.
 Not sporadic.
-There's symetry to nature, as there's symetry to all truly classical things.
-Ballet: symetry.
-Classical music: symetry.
-Hair growing willy nilly and bosoms left to bounce where they will: not classic.
+There's symmetry to nature, as there's symmetry to all truly classical things.
+Ballet: symmetry.
+Classical music: symmetry.
+Hair growing willy-nilly and bosoms left to bounce where they will: not classic.
 It's a mess.
 The honeycomb in its perfection is classic, Mister. . ." - a formality she insisted on using though he was only five years her senior - ". . .
 Henry.
 Thus the beehive."
-She waved her hand before the stack of hair on her head like Carol Meryl exhibiting a
+She waved her hand before the stack of hair on her head like Carol Meryl exhibiting a fabulous game show prize.

 Henry was speechless, but it would take more than a dissertation on classicism to keep him down.
 "So, in a nutshell, you don't like long hair?"

 "Nature is poetry," Grace said, softening her candor.
 "It's rhythm and lines and form.
 It's what separates the genuine article from pretenders.
 Read Dylan Thomas and you'll understand.
 Under Milk Wood is a classic.
 The perfect blending of poetry, characterization and plot.
 That Mr. Dylan has rhythm."